🧀

 Kendall Jenner ($250K) / Bella Hadid / Emily Ratajkowski / Marketing As Weapon

-Paid hundreds of thousands of dollars each to post an orange square on Instagram promoting Fyre Festival.
+Got paid hundreds of thousands of dollars each to post an orange square on Instagram.
 Reached 300+ million people.
-None of them attended the festival.
-None of them disclosed the posts were paid advertisements (an FTC violation).
-Kendall Jenner later settled with the Fyre Festival bankruptcy trustee for $90,000 — less than half of what she was paid for a single Instagram post.
+None of them went to the festival.
+None of them disclosed the posts were ads (FTC violation, by the way).
+Kendall later settled with the bankruptcy trustee for $90K — less than half what she got paid for one post.
+Math-wise?
+Still came out ahead.
+Morally?
+Questionable.

 The Bahamian Workers